iandryden/shape-course/README.md

 # shape-course
 Short course

-Here are the slides, data and exercises for a 3 hour short course in Statistical Shape Analysis.
+Here are the slides, data and exercises for a 2 x 1.5 hour short course in Statistical Shape Analysis.

 The slides are in [shape-course-ild.pdf](./shape-course-ild.pdf)